Mixed martial arts: Precursors of modern MMA

 On February 12, 1963, three karatekas from Oyama dojo (kyokushin later) went to the Lumpinee Boxing Stadium in Thailand and fought against three Muay Thai fighters.
-The three kyokushin karate fighters were Tadashi Nakamura, Kenji Kurosaki and AkiFujihira (also known as Noboru Osawa), while the Muay Thai team of three authentic Thai fighter.
-Japan won 2–1: Tadashi Nakamura and Akio Fujihira both knocked out their opponents with punches while Kenji Kurosaki, who fought the Thai, was knocked out by elbows.
-The Japanese fighter who lost, Kenji Kurosaki, was a kyokushin instructor, rather than a contender, and that he had stood in as a substitute for the absent chosen fighter.
-In June of the same year, karateka and future kickboxer Tadashi Sawamura faced top Thai fighter Samarn Sor Adisorn: Sawamura was knocked down sixteen times on his way to defeat.
-Sawamura went on to incorporate what he learned in that fight in kickboxing tournaments.
+The three karate fighters were Tadashi Nakamura, Kenji Kurosaki and Akio Fujihira (also known as Noboru Osawa), while the Thai fighters were Tan Saren, Haufi Lukkontai and Rawee Dechachai.
+Japan won 2–1: Nakamura and Fujihira both knocked out their opponents with punches, with Fujihira making usage of judo techniques to gain advantage over the bigger Lukkontai, while Kurosaki was knocked out by elbows by Dechachai.
+Kurosaki was an instructor rather than a contender, and that he had stood in as a substitute for an absent chosen fighter.
+In June of the same year, karateka and future kickboxer Tadashi Sawamura faced top Thai fighter Samarn Sor Adisorn: Sawamura was knocked down sixteen times on his way to defeat, but he went on to incorporate what he learned in that fight in kickboxing tournaments.
+On December 2, 1963, a catch wrestler and judoka "Judo" Gene Lebell fought professional boxer Milo Savage in a no-holds-barred match.
+Lebell won by harai goshi to rear naked choke, leaving Savage unconscious.
+This was the first televised bout of mixed-style fighting in North America.
+The hometown crowd was so enraged that they began to boo and throw chairs at Lebell.